 God is the Lord.
 He created us and everything else.
 He keeps us breathing and supplies what we need for living while we are still alive.
 We can do whatever we want, but that will not change the fact that we shall ultimately be judged by him since all are in his hands.
 Therefore, atheists are the biggest fools (dumbest gamblers too).

 Thursday, September 1, 2016

 If you let God control your destiny, you'll always end up where he is.
 Should you decide to control your own destiny, you may end up where you do not want to go.
-That is, he who follows God will live as God, but he who follows himself risks losing his way.
+That is, he who follows God will be with him, but he who follows himself risks losing his way.

 Just realize that September has begun.
 How time flies!
 We are heading into fall toward the end of the year.
 It seems that time marches on relentlessly and we are speedily heading toward eternal union with God or eternal separation from him, nonstop.
 I am not trying to cause apprehension in anyone; I am only stating reality.
 In fact, some of us would be pleased to know that they are getting closer to be united with the Lord in person, their beloved Father.
 In anything, looking far beyond always pays off.
 In this case, our eternal destiny is at stake.